MigashaneVictoire/telco_churn_classification_project/README.md

 [[Back to top](#top)]

 ### Project Outline:
-- create all the files I will need to fund a funcitoning project
+- Create all the files I will need to make a funcitoning project (.py and .ipynd files)
-- create a .gitignore file and ignore my env.py file
+- Create a .gitignore file and ignore my env.py file
-- start by acquiring data from the codeup database and document all my initail aquisition code in the acquire.py file
+- Start by acquiring data from the codeup database and document all my initail acquisition steps in the acquire.py file
-- using the prepare file, I will clearn my data and split it into train, validatate, and test sets
+- Using the prepare file, clearn the data and split it into train, validatate, and test sets.
-- then I will explore my data.
-Here it is important I focus on my main two questions which are:
-    - Are customers with DSL more or less likely to churn?
+- Explore xplore the data.
+(Focus on the main main questions)
+    - Does the type of internet service significantly impact the likelihood of churn?
-    - What month are customers most likely to churn and does that depend on their contract type?
+    - What month are customers most likely to churn and does that depend on their contract type?¶
+    - Do customers with technical support have a lower churn rate compared to those without it?¶

-- anser all my quesitons with stat test
+- Anser all the quesitons with statistical testing.
+    - Identify drivers of churn.
-- make prediction of customer churn using my questions.
+- Make prediction of customer churn using driving features of churn.
-- document findings (include 4 visuals)
+- Document findings (include 4 visuals)
-    - add important finding to the final notebook
+    - Add important finding to the final notebook
-    - create csv file of findings of model.
+    - Create csv file of test predictions on best perfomring model.

 ### Questions